composewell/concurrency-benchmarks/README.md

 charts, run the benchmarks with `--csv-raw=results.csv` option and then run `makecharts results.csv`.
 Charts are generated in the `charts` directory.

+IMPORTANT NOTE: THE `maxrss` FIGURES REPORTED BY GAUGE WILL NOT BE CORRECT UNLESS YOU RUN ONE BENCHMARK AT A TIME.
+This is because `maxrss` is tracked per process.

 ## Methodology

 A total of 10,000 tasks are run for each concurrency mechanism being compared.